-Are your concrete steps to your front porch cracked and chipped?
-Learn how to repair concrete steps with this easy step by step guide.
+Are the concrete steps to your front porch cracked and chipped?
+Learn how to repair concrete steps with this easy step-by-step guide.

 Honestly, there is nothing worse for curb appeal than cracked and chipped concrete, especially steps.
 Not to mention the hazard it presents.
 But, you don’t have to live with that eyesore any longer.
-We want to walk you through this step by step so you feel confident you can repair concrete steps and be proud.
+We want to walk you through this step-by-step guide to concrete step repair.
+After following this guide, you will feel confident you can repair concrete steps and be proud.

 You’ll Need The Following Supplies:

 Before you can repair the damaged concrete steps, you’ll have to prep them.
 This is pretty easy.
 Using your wire brush and putty knife, scrape off any loose concrete.
 Use a brush to remove small pieces.

 Once the chipped concrete has been removed, clean the surface.
 No fancy cleaners are needed, a simple solution of dish soap and water works well.
 Scrub clean with a scrub brush.
 Then attach a spray nozzle to a hose to remove all dirt and soap with clean water.
 Let the entire area dry.